ayberkt/GF-summer-school/README.md

 ## Other Technical Things

 If you come to GF without a technical background, you may feel super behind.
 Don't worry, everybody felt this way once.
-In fact the more technical you become, the more you feel behind, until one day you master category theory and transcend our mortal plane.
+In fact the more technical you become, the more behind you feel, until one day you master category theory and transcend our mortal plane.

 ### Text Editor

-Editing source code in Notepad is like putting on eyeliner in a moving car: you can do it, but eventually you will lose an eye.
+Editing source code in Notepad is like putting on eyeliner in a moving car: you can do it, but do it enough times and you are guaranteed to regret it.

-Editing source code in Word is a perversion and we will not talk about that further.
+Editing source code in Word is a perversion and we will not talk about that further here.

 The advanced geeks use editors like emacs and vim.